MTD for VAT & Income Tax Self-Assessment: HMRC’s view

 Read hereCommon MTD questions answered by HMRC

-Towards the end of our keynote session, we took a few questions, enabling accountants to get an answer directly from HMRC.
+Near the close of our keynote session, we addressed a few questions, allowing accountants to receive direct answers from HMRC.

-Q: For property businesses with more than one property, is there a requirement for addresses for each property to be submitted?
+Q: For property businesses with more than one property, is it a requirement that addresses for each property be submitted?

 A: “Under MTD, the quarterly reporting is a summary, providing a total of the incomes and outcomes going through your business per quarter.

-Q: How will small practices manage the seemingly impossible workload?
+Q: How will small practices handle the seemingly impossible workload?

 A: “We’re taking forward the learnings we have from MTD for VAT, which are that many accountants stated they experienced benefits from MTD in terms of efficiency and accuracy.